Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 If Your Cat Has Fear and Anxiety

-If you suspect that your clingy cat is following you around incisively from room to room, your cat may have separation anxiety.
+If you suspect that your clingy female cat is following you around incisively from room to room, your cat may have separation anxiety.
 This will often be accompanied by other symptoms, including:

 CBD interacts with your cat's endocannabinoid system (ECS), which controls their mind and body's balance.
 Your cat's ECS is full of receptors that CBD attaches to.
 This interaction may alleviate tension and make them feel a lot calmer overall.
 Helping them feel calm and secure should lessen a cat's need to shadow you around the house.